Braid (video game): Release

 The Windows version was originally slated for a late 2008 release; but as Blow decided to prevent Braid being overwhelmed by a number of large titles that were scheduled for release in late 2008 it was pushed to early 2009.
 The PC version benefited from the work by Blow to create Braid on a standardized platform like the Xbox 360 in order to finish the core game before dealing with various compatibility issues inherent in PC development.
 Prior to the game's release for Microsoft Windows, Blow had priced the game at US$20, using pricing models for other games such as World of Goo and Crayon Physics Deluxe.
 However, this was priced $5 more than the Xbox Live version, leading many to criticize his pricing choice.
 Due to this response, Blow reduced the price to meet the Xbox Live cost, stating that he would "rather have people talking about the game itself" than complaining about its cost.
 Hothead Games ported Braid to both the PlayStation 3 and Macintosh platforms.
 A Linux port was done by Ryan C. Gordon and released in December 2010 as part of the second Humble Indie Bundle alongside the Windows and Mac version.
 It was further added as a bonus to the Humble Indie Bundle V. Blow said that a WiiWare version would not be possible under Nintendo's current size restrictions.

-Blow has expressed that he has no current plans to release more levels or make a sequel; however, he specified that "if another developer out there really likes the time mechanics and wants to make a game that uses them, and perhaps some new ones, with their own new level designs, then hey, awesome."
+Shortly after the game's release, Blow expressed that he had no plans to release more levels or make a sequel; however, he added that "if another developer out there really likes the time mechanics and wants to make a game that uses them, and perhaps some new ones, with their own new level designs, then hey, awesome."
 Shortly after the PC release, Blow released resources for a level editor for Braid that allow users to import new graphics into the game.
 Since then, several mods containing new puzzles and story content have been released.

 Anniversary edition

-In August 2020, Thekla announced Braid, Anniversary Edition, a remastered edition of Braid.
-The game's art is being repainted with significantly more detail, and will have smoother animations and enhanced sound.
-The new edition will include detailed and thorough developer commentary from Blow.
-Players will be able to toggle between the original and upgraded version while playing.
-Blow explained that the remaster will be faithful to the original, remarking that Braid will not get the "Greedo shoots first" treatment (a reference to a change made to Star Wars).
-Thekla planned to launch the game in early 2021.
+In August 2020, Braid, Anniversary Edition, a remastered edition of Braid, was announced during Sony's State of Play event.
+The game's art was repainted with significantly more detail, with smoother animations and enhanced sound.
+The new edition includes detailed and thorough developer commentary from Blow.
+Players are able to toggle between the original and upgraded version while playing.
+Blow said that the remaster would be faithful to the original and not get a "Greedo shoots first" treatment (a reference to a change made to Star Wars).
+The remaster would include 40 new levels.
+The game launched May 14, 2024, for the Nintendo Switch, PlayStation 4 and 5, Windows, Xbox One and Xbox Series X/S, Android, and iOS.
+The mobile versions were released by Netflix and require an active subscription.
+They were delisted on July 14, 2025.